Benefits for Injured Service Members

 - Reintegration into civilian life

-If your case manager feels that you need services or supplies that are not described here or not currently covered by TRICARE, a request may be submitted to the Director, Defense Health Agency (or his designee) for authorization of payment.
+If your case manager feels you need services or supplies that aren't described here or that aren't currently covered by TRICARE, a request may be submitted to the Director, Defense Health Agency (or their designee) for authorization of payment.